Disconnected Agreement in Networks Prone to Link Failures: Introduction

-Consensus is among the central algorithmic problems in distributed systems and communication networks; it was introduced by Pease at al.~\cite{PeaseSL80} and Lamport et al.~\cite{LamportSP82}.
+Algorithmic problems concerning reaching agreement are central to the study of distributed systems and communication networks.
+The probem of consensus was introduced by Pease et al.~\cite{PeaseSL80} and Lamport et al.~\cite{LamportSP82}.
 Books by Attiya and Welch~\cite{Attiya-Welch-book2004}, Herlihy and Shavit~\cite{HerlihyShavit-book}, Lynch~\cite{Lynch-book96}, and Raynal~\cite{Raynal2010-Synthesis} provide general expositions of formal models of distributed systems as frameworks to develop distributed algorithms in systems prone to failures of components.
-Attiya and Ellen~\cite{Attiya-Ellen-book-2014} review techniques to show impossibilities and lower bounds for problems in distributed computing.
-Wattenhofer~\cite{Wattenhofer-2019} presents applications of distributed solutions to Consensus in distributed ledger technologies.
+Attiya and Ellen~\cite{Attiya-Ellen-book-2014} and Herlihy et al.~\cite{HerlihyKozlovRajsbaum-book} present techniques to show impossibilities and lower bounds for problems in distributed computing.